-Patty Hearst Now: Where is She Today?
-Is She in Jail?
-Update
+Patty Hearst: Where is the Stockholm Syndrome Survivor Now?

 Investigation Discovery’s ‘The Crimes That Changed Us’ tells us the tales of the baffling cases that have been seared into the American consciousness – those that have become a part of how we look at our society.
 With archival footage, audio accounts, and one-on-one interviews, this series reintroduces such cases from a brand new standpoint and helps us re-immerse ourselves into it.
 So, of course, its latest episode titled, ‘Patty Hearst,’ chronicling the life and 1974 kidnapping of Patty Hearst, is no different.
 Now, since it’s been a while since everything transpired, let’s find out more about Patty and where she is now, shall we?

-Who Is Patty Hearst?
+Who is Patty Hearst?

-Born on February 20, 1964, Patty Hearst, or Patricia Campbell Hearst Shaw is the granddaughter of 19th-century media mogul William Randolph Hearst.
-As the third of five daughters of Randolph A. Hearst and an heiress, she attended private schools in Los Angeles, San Mateo, Crystal Springs, and Monterey in California, before undertaking courses at Menlo College in Atherton, California and the University of California, Berkeley.
+Born on February 20, 1954, Patty Hearst, or Patricia Campbell Hearst Shaw is the granddaughter of 19th-century media mogul William Randolph Hearst.
+As the third of five daughters of Randolph A. Hearst and an heiress, she attended private schools in Los Angeles, San Mateo, Crystal Springs, and Monterey in California, before undertaking courses at Menlo College in Atherton, California, and the University of California, Berkeley.

 However, her whole life turned upside down on the night of February 4, 1974, when she and her then-fiancé, Steven Weed, were at her Berkeley flat, thinking of spending some quality time together.
-That night, three members of an urban guerrilla left-wing group, called the Symbionese Liberation Army (SLA), broke into her flat, beat up her fiancé, and then kidnapped 19-year old Patty.
+That night, three members of an urban guerrilla left-wing group, called the Symbionese Liberation Army (SLA), broke into her flat, beat up her fiancé, and then kidnapped 19-year-old Patty.
 Their goal was to garner a hefty ransom from her wealthy father.

 But in a strange turn of events, two months after Patty was captured, she recorded an audiotape, heard around the world, announcing that she was now a member of SLA.
 In the months that followed, more such tapes were released by the group, and soon, Patty also started actively participating in the SLA-led criminal activity across California.
+It was apparently Stockholm Syndrome.
 She then became known as “Tania.”
 As a part of SLA, Patty extorted nearly $2 million from her father and had a hand in at least two different robberies.

 Ultimately, though, on September 18, 1975, after more than 19 months since her abduction, Patty was arrested by the FBI in a San Francisco apartment.
 Shortly thereafter, she started showing signs of trauma.
 And when she stood trial for her actions, Patty testified that she was raped, coerced, and brainwashed under humiliating circumstances to join SLA.
 Nonetheless, in March 1976, Patty was convicted for the robberies and sentenced to 7 years in prison.
 She was released in 1979 after President Jimmy Carter commuted her sentence.